 Hannah is a Swansea based contemporary jeweller who works predominately in enamel, copper and silver.
 She graduated from Hereford College of Arts in 2016 with a BA in Jewellery Design.
-Her current work is inspired by British coastal landscapes, in particular the south-west coast of Scotland.

-Up until my final year in Uni I worked almost entirely in brass and copper using fold forming techniques and etching to create forms and surfaces often based on architecture.
-However, growing up in Swansea as well as regularly visiting the south-west coast of Scotland I have developed a love for the coast.
-The jewellery in my Graduate collection is based upon my family’s holiday hut ‘High Tide’ and the surrounding area of Carrick Shore on the south-west coast of Scotland.
-It is an attempt to capture the beauty of this landscape and also immerse the wearer in the memory and atmosphere of a place.

-B | Hannah is a Swansea based contemporary jeweller who works predominately in enamel, copper and silver.
-She graduated from Hereford College of Arts in 2016 with a BA in Jewellery Design.
-Her current work is inspired by British coastal landscapes, in particular the south-west coast of Scotland.
+Her current work is inspired by British coastal landscapes, in particular the south-west coast of Scotland and most recently Gower.

 Up until my final year in Uni I worked almost entirely in brass and copper using fold forming techniques and etching to create forms and surfaces often based on architecture.
 However, growing up in Swansea as well as regularly visiting the south-west coast of Scotland I have developed a love for the coast.
 The jewellery in my Graduate collection is based upon my family’s holiday hut ‘High Tide’ and the surrounding area of Carrick Shore on the south-west coast of Scotland.
 It is an attempt to capture the beauty of this landscape and also immerse the wearer in the memory and atmosphere of a place.